cloudinary/cloudinary_ios/README.md

     }];

 *Note: A dedicated `CLUploader` instance must be used for each file uploading.

+Synchronous upload is supported and is required for using the upload API from within an NSOperation.
+Simply set the "sync" option to @YES.

 See [our documentation](http://cloudinary.com/documentation/upload_images) for plenty more options of direct uploading to the cloud.